alucardness/php-all/README.md

 _The `__clone()` method is used to create a clone of the object and assign it a new unique id._

+### Serialize Objects

+_The purpose of serializing objects in PHP is to convert an object into a string representation, which can then be stored in a database or file, and later retrieved and converted back into an object.
+This allows for the object's state to be preserved across multiple requests._

 ## DocBlock

 ```php